 That said, the short answer to whether or not depression can get better is a resounding YES!

-However, it helps to understand depression, why you have it, and know what you can do to get better.
+However, it helps to understand depression, why you have it, dispel the myths, and know what you can do to get better.
 Here’s how to make sense of depression.

 Understanding How Depression Works